Local Index Theory for Lorentzian Manifolds: Abstract

 \section{Abstract}

 Index theory for Lorentzian Dirac operators is a young subject with significant differences to elliptic index theory.
-It is based on microlocal analysis instead of standard elliptic theory and one of the main features is that a non-trivial index is caused by topologically non-trivial dynamics rather than non-trivial topology of the base manifold.
-In this paper we prove a local index formula for Lorentzian Dirac-type operators on globally hyperbolic spacetimes.
+It is based on microlocal analysis instead of standard elliptic theory and one of the main features is that a nontrivial index is caused by topologically nontrivial dynamics rather than nontrivial topology of the base manifold.
+In this paper we establish a local index formula for Lorentzian Dirac-type operators on globally hyperbolic spacetimes.
 This local formula implies an index theorem for general Dirac-type operators on spatially compact spacetimes with Atiyah-Patodi-Singer boundary conditions on Cauchy hypersurfaces.
-This is significantly more general than the previously known theorems that require the compatibility of the connection with Clifford multiplication and the spatial Dirac operator on the Cauchy hypersurface to be self-adjoint with respect to a positive definite inner product.
-The new Lorentzian index theorem now covers important geometrically natural operators such as the odd signature operator.
+This is significantly more general than the previously known theorems that require the compatibility of the connection with Clifford multiplication and the spatial Dirac operator on the Cauchy hypersurface to be selfadjoint with respect to a positive definite inner product.